What Do Orderly Do?

 The typical yearly salary for Orderlies is somewhere between $21,010 and $41,460.

 Orderlies who work in Hawaii, Minnesota, or Alaska, make the highest salaries.

 Below is a list of the median annual salaries for Orderlies in different U.S. states.

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Orderlies:

 - GE Healthcare Centricity EMR

 - Medical record charting software

-How Long Does it Take to Become an Orderly?
+How do I Become an Orderly?

 Where Orderlies Work